That-Dev-Girl-Sites/jhalabi.com/_posts/2022-02-07-core-dynamic-render-override.md

 The core block is conveniently [registered via JSON](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) (a new feature I _love_, btw), so my new registration function needs to call that core `block.json` file.
 You can access the WordPress installation directory via the `ABSPATH` constant.
 The core block code lives in `/wp-includes/blocks`.
 Put those two together and we have a path to our core RSS block's JSON file.

 One more note: this method _(obviously?)_ only works for dynamic blocks _(e.g. blocks whose markup are rendered on the server-side)_.

+---

+## Update

+I have not played around with this yet, but there seems to be a [`register_block_type_args`](https://developer.wordpress.org/reference/hooks/register_block_type_args/) filter that will let you simply declare a new render function (or whatever other arguments you need).
+Useful if you don't feel like unregistering and re-registering a block.

+I have not played around with it yet, but I do wish functions like this were easier to find.
+I searched for a "real" solution for quite a while before hacking my own and found nothing helpful looking.
+My google-ability is usually pretty good.
+I could write _a lot_ about the state of documentation, but I'll just say that I'm glad something easier exists.

+Use whatever method you'd like.
+As I've always told my students _(when I used to teach, that is)_, there are many ways to code something.
+Some are better than others.
+Just try not to break anything along the way.